jsa2/azdevops-cert/PATversion.md

 ## Runs on AZCLI, but depends on depedencies that are pre-installed often with linux.
 Also line-break is [\] whereas in Powershell [`]

-## Set subscription context and do new login
+## Set subscription context
-az account clear
+## AZ CLI does not support az login for Azure Devops, so you need to have PAT token in the session
-az login
+export AZURE_DEVOPS_EXT_PAT=PATYOUCREATEDBEFORE
 subName="Microsoft Azure Sponsorship"
 az account set --subscription "$subName" DevopsProject=TestProj